stefanthoss/stefandroid-blog/_posts/2020-10-30-encrypt-usb-drive.md

 sudo fdisk -l
 ```

-In this example we will be using the 6 TB disk at `/dev/sdb` (make sure to replace `/dev/sdb` with your disk going forward):
+In this example we will be using a 6 TB disk at `/dev/sdb` (make sure to replace `/dev/sdb` with your disk going forward):

 ```
 Disk /dev/sdb: 5.46 TiB, 6001175126016 bytes, 11721045168 sectors